itsjennaz/cs386-group1/CONTRIBUTING.md

 # How to contribute

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Owners themselves can contribute via branches so that the other owners can approve or disapprove those changes.

+Owners prefer communication via github or discord.

-Please note we have a code of conduct(https://github.com/colinvwood/AlertX/blob/main/CODE_OF_CONDUCT.md).
-Please follow it in all your interactions with the project.
+We have a [code of conduct](https://github.com/colinvwood/AlertX/blob/main/CODE_OF_CONDUCT.md).
+Please follow it with all your interactions regarding AlertX.

 ## Pull Request Process